dustinlyons/nixos-config/vm/README.md

 > Note: You are logged-in automatically as `nixos`.
 The `nixos` user account has an empty password so you can use `sudo` without a password.

 ### Create and format disk partitions
 Next, let's create our first partition.
-Move over to `sudo` and bring `sgdisk` into your path.
+Use `sudo` to act as root and bring `sgdisk` into your path.
 > We're running `nix-shell` here which will magically bring in our dependencies.

 ```sh